Environment

 Track flights

 The Webtrak tool that we previously made available here on our website is being reviewed, and we are exploring the possibilities of using other data sources.
-This is in order to once again enable people living in the vicinity of our airports to track air traffic movements.
-It will also be possible to connect this information to aviation noise measurements where available.
+This is in order to once again enable people living in the vicinity of our airports to track air traffic movements and link this information to aviation noise measurements where available.